 The Los Angeles Hospitality Education Center will seek to establish preferred placement opportunities and premium wage rates for its enrolled students and graduates for available positions within the Hollywood Park Entertainment District.
 Enrolled students and graduates of the Los Angeles Hospitality Education Center are, however, free to seek and obtain employment of their choice and are not obligated to accept employment within the Hollywood Park Entertainment District as a condition of their enrollment at the Los Angeles Hospitality Education Center.
-The short term, skills based, hands on curricula prepares graduates of the Los Angeles Hospitality Education Center.
-The sport term, skills based, hands on curricula prepares graduates of the Los Angeles Hospitality Education Center to begin exciting careers in Culinary Arts, Professional Food and Beverage Service, and Professional Beverage Service.
+The short term, skills based, hands on curricula prepares graduates of the Los Angeles Hospitality Education Center to begin exciting careers in Culinary Arts, Professional Food and Beverage Service, and Professional Beverage Service.
 No day is the same in the Hospitality Industry!
 Entry level positions can lead to success and advancement.